Peugeot electric cars

 Peugeot EVs on Subscription

-An elmo electric car subscription includes insurance, service, MOT, and breakdown cover costs, meaning driving a Peugeot EV of your own is more affordable than ever.
+An elmo electric car subscription includes comprehensive insurance, servicing and maintenance, fair wear and tear for tyres and even breakdown cover, meaning accessing a Peugeot EV of your own is easier and more affordable than ever.

 When did Peugeot start producing EVs?

 Peugeot produced their first EV, the VLV, in 1941, which had a range of just 50 miles.
-However, their first modern EV was the e-2008, released in 2013.
+However, their first modern EV was the iOn, released in 2013.